ralflorent/namefully/readme.md

     "orderedBy": "firstname",
     "separator": " ",
     "titling": "uk",
-    "ending": " ",
+    "ending": false,
     "lastnameFormat": "father",
     "bypass": false,
     "parser": null
 }
 ```

-## Concepts and Examples
+## Concepts and examples

 The name standards used for the current version of this library are as
 follows: